March to 3,000 Hits! Top 10 Japanese Ichiro Cards to Chase

 Not as popular as the inaugural BBM card, the second card from Baseball Magazine offers collectors a budget option if they cannot find or afford the 1993 card.
 There is also an All-Star insert (#A42) from the same year, and it is one of the first cards to list his name as just Ichiro.
 1994 marked the year that Ichiro became a household name in Japan.

 After several years of waiting, Calbee finally included Ichiro in their regular baseball card release.
 Card #34 and #35 were part of the first series and are the most common of the group.
-The last two cards, #153 and #154, were included in series two.
+The last two cards, #153 and #154, were included in Series 2.
 These final two Calbee Ichiro cards from 1995 were greatly under-produced given that they accompanied bags of potato chips and the second release coincided with a potato famine in Japan.

 Technically not a Japanese release, nor does it feature Japanese text, the UD Collector's Choice card for Ichiro has an interesting backstory that ties it to Ichiro's pre-MLB career.